fimbullinter/wotan/packages/heimdall/README.md

 The `-m @fimbul/heimdall` argument enables a hook that loads TSLint formatters if no Wotan formatter is found.
 That means you cannot use a TSLint formatter when a builtin Wotan formatter with the same name exists.
+Note that findings with severity `suggestion` are reported as `warning` through TSLint formatters.

 ## Using TSLint Rules